ThePuscher/-analogue_clock_reader/README.md

 ## Limitations

-Currently, the following assumptions arem made:
+Currently, the following assumptions are made:
 - The clock is perfectly centerd in the image
 - The clock hands are straight lines and dark
 - The thrid clock hand is missing or has necligible visual impact